-Figure 2.3 shows a distribution of times between samples for a test sensor with the software sampling as fast as possible.
+Figure 2.3 shows a distribution of times2 between samples for a test sensor with the software sampling as fast as possible.
 Note the logarithmic t axis.
-Although context switching clearly causes the sample rate to vary (green), the actual process of reading an ADC (red) using ADC\Read (bbb pin.c) is by far the greatest source of variation.
+Although context switching clearly causes the sample rate to vary (green), the actual process of reading an ADC (red) using ADC_Read (bbb pin.c) is by far the greatest source of variation.

-&lt;sup>1Tested on Debian and Ubuntu
+1Tested on Debian and Ubuntu

-&lt;sup>2The clock speed of the BeagleBone is around 1GHz[9], which is fast enough to neglect the fact that recording the timestamp takes several CPU cycles.
+2The clock speed of the BeagleBone is between 200MHz and 700MHz (depends on power)[9] which is fast enough to neglect the fact that recording the timestamp takes several CPU cycles